danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - `unclean.leader.election.enable=true` allows non ISR replicas to become leader, ensuring availability but losing consistency as data loss might occur
 - A Kafka broker automatically creates a topic if a producer sends a message, a consumer reads a message, or a client requests metadata for the topic, when `auto.create.topics.enable` is set to **true**.
 - Adding partitions causes **new records with the same key to potentially go to different partitions**, while existing records stay put.
+- Kafka topics are always **multi-producer and multi-subscriber**, and you can have **as many topics as you want**.
+- To configure a **topic-level retention period**, set the `retention.ms` property for the specific topic (**10 days = 864000000 ms**).
+- Log compaction in Kafka ensures that at least the **last known value for each message key** is retained within a topic partition, which is useful for restoring state after crashes or rebuilding caches.
+- With log compaction, **tombstone records with null values** will remove all messages with that key from the log.

 ### Other: